Do you know that awesome feeling when you get into bed, fall right to sleep, stay asleep all night, and wake up feeling refreshed?

 The amount of restful sleep you get can really determine the quality of your life and the level of vitality and health you feel as you carry out your daily activities and work towards your life goals.
 So, let’s look at the factors which disturb or disrupt the quality and quantity of restful sleep.

 Our sleep patterns are guided by our circadian rhythms, the internal mechanism which tells us when to wake and when to sleep.
 Melatonin, the primary sleep hormone, is released into the brain between 1.5 and 2 hours after our eyes no longer detect light.
 This assists us to fall into a deep sleep.
 However, we often mess with these natural rhythms by having stimulants such as caffeine and alcohol at night, or watching TV or computer and mobile phone screens, which trick our body into thinking it is still daylight.
 In addition, we wake early with a loud alarm, which gets our heart racing before we are even out of bed, consume a quick cup of coffee which elevates the heart rate even more, then either get off to work or take care of family members, and leave the house within an hour or so of waking up.
-At the end of the day we stay up late trying to wind down and fuel the vicious circle which results in too little sleep of a poor quality.
+At the end of the day we stay up late trying to wind down and fuel the vicious circle which results in too little sleep of a poor quality, such as:-

 Scientific studies have apparently linked poor sleep patterns with increased risk of developing diabetes, obesity, heart disease, stroke, high blood pressure, asthma and immune issues, so solving any sleep disorders and problems is essential for long-term health.